dhoer/chef-sikulix/README.md

 ## Requirements

 - Java must be installed.
 Remote server requires Java 8 or greater.
-- Chef 11.14.2 and Ruby 1.9.3 or higher.
+- Chef 11 and Ruby 1.9.3 or higher.

 ### Platforms

-- Ubuntu - Setup only
+- Ubuntu
 - Windows

 ### Cookbooks

-These cookbooks are referenced with suggests instead of depends, so be sure to upload the cookbook that applies to target platform.
+These cookbooks are referenced with suggests instead of depends, so be sure to include the cookbooks that apply:

-- apt
+- apt - Debian platforms only
-- aws
+- aws - Windows platform only (dependency of java cookbook)
-- java
+- java - All platforms
-- windows
+- windows - Windows platform only

-## Recipes
+## Usage

-### Install

 Installs SikuliX via SikuliX Setup.